komalaher18/BeatBox/README.md

 Logged-in users should be able to create new comments on a song.
 Logged-in users should be able to update their comment on a song.
 Logged-in users should be able to delete their comment from a song.

+#### Playlist
+Logged-in users can view all their playlists.
+Logged-in users can create playlists.
+Logged-in users can add songs to the playlist.
+Logged-in users can remove songs from the playlist.
+Logged-in users can delete their playlists.

 #### Likes.
 Users should be able to view the likes on a song.